TimiLin01/BellaBeat_Case_Study/README.md

 |      sleep_day     |      sleepDay_merged.csv     | 24 users' sleeping info over 31 days, including total sleep records, total minutes asleep and total time in bed.  |
 |     weight_log     |   weightLogInfo_merged.csv   | 8 users' weight in Kg and Pounds, and their BMI, Fat, Manual Entry or not recorded in a day, over 31 days.        |
 ### Credibility and Integrity
-To determine the credibility and integrity of the data I will use the **'ROCCC'** system:
+To determine the credibility and integrity of the data, I will use the **'ROCCC'** system:
-  * **Reliability**: The data is **NOT** reliable, since we are not sure what is the marginal error, and a small sample size (~30 participants) has been used.
+  * **Reliability**: The data is **not** reliable since we are not sure what the marginal error is, and a small sample size (~30 participants) has been used.
 So our analysis might not be true for the whole population.
-  * **Originality**: The data is **NOT** original, since it was collected by Amazon Mechanical Turk and has been made avaiable through MÖBIUS, but has been check against [[1]](#1).
+  * **Originality**: The data is **not** original since it was collected by Amazon Mechanical Turk and made available through MÖBIUS, but has been checked against [[1]](#1).
-  * **Comprehensiveness**: The data is **NOT** comprehensive, because we have no information regarding whether our sample are randomly collected our not.
-This might lead to biasness.
+  * **Comprehensiveness**: The data is **not** comprehensive because we have no information regarding whether our samples are randomly collected or not.
+This might lead to bias.
-  * **Current**: The data is **NOT** current, since it was collected in 2016.
+  * **Current**: The data is **not** current since it was collected in 2016.
 Therefore our analysis cannot represent the current trend in smart device usage.
   * **Cited**: It is cited. <br />
-As a result, our data do not satisfies the 'ROCCC' system.
-This means that using this dataset, we are **unable** to provide realiable and comprehensive recommendations for BellaBeats.
+As a result, our data do not satisfy the 'ROCCC' system.
+This means that using this dataset, we are **unable** to provide reliable and comprehensive recommendations for BellaBeats.
 Hence, our analysis can only act as directions which should be verified through a more reliable dataset.

 ## Processing Data
 ### Uploading and Transforming Data